AjayKumar095/Red_Wine_Quality_ML_Project/README.md

 2. **GitHub Account**: Create a GitHub account on github: https://github.com/

-3. **Heroku Account**: To deployment this project, create a free account on Heroku: https://signup.heroku.com/
+3. **Render Account**: To deployment this project, create a free account on Render: https://render.com/

 ## Conclusion